NittoNeko/Rally-the-Brave/readme.md

 # Still in development.
-# See Technical Hightlights for interesting readings.
+# See Architecture and Design for interesting readings.

 ## Overview